TelepathicGrunt/RepurposedStructures/README.md

 <p>&nbsp;</p>
 <p><strong>&nbsp; &nbsp; The config for Jungle Fortresses is fairly straightforward.
 You can change their spawnrate, how much Stonebrick blocks are infested with SIlverfish, turn on or off the creation of Silverfish spawners, or disable the creation of loot chests.
 Not much else to it!</strong></p>
 <p>&nbsp;</p>
-<p><strong>&nbsp; &nbsp; Temples are just like the Jungle Fortress configs minus the Silverfish stuff lol.</strong></p>
+<p><strong>&nbsp; &nbsp; Temples, Outposts, Shipwrecks, and Pyramids are just like the Jungle Fortress configs minus the Silverfish stuff lol.</strong></p>
 <p>&nbsp;</p>
 <p><strong>&nbsp; &nbsp; &nbsp;For Strongholds, the config lets you change the size of the Stronghold, their spawnrates, how many Stonebrick blocks are infested with Silverfish, turn on or off the additional Silverfish spawners, or disable the creation of loot chests.
+Change how much hanging chains spawns in them.
 And you can change the maximum and minimum y value that both normal and nether strongholds can start their generation at.&nbsp;</strong></p>
 <p>&nbsp;</p>
 <p><strong>&nbsp; &nbsp; &nbsp;And lastly, the rest of the features (2x2 swamp tree and boulders) can be enabled/disabled individually.&nbsp;&nbsp;</strong></p>
 <p>&nbsp;</p>